Parents Sue NH School Districts Over Mask Policy

 “The safety and well-being of our students, staff and teachers is our top priority as we prepare for the upcoming school year.
 As we have always done, we will follow the guidelines and recommendations of the CDC, the New Hampshire Department of Health and Human Services and New Hampshire Department of Education.“

 Parents like Chris Grout are hoping the issue is resolved before the school year starts.
-“I’m honestly just kind of irritated that it had to get to this point,” said Grout.MORE NEWS: Holocaust Memorial In Boston Unveils Upgraded Tour Technology
+“I’m honestly just kind of irritated that it had to get to this point,” said Grout.MORE NEWS: Pfizer Asking FDA To Approve 3rd Booster Dose Of COVID-19 Vaccine

 A hearing on the lawsuit is set for September 2nd.